Discrepancies of perfect matchings in hypergraphs: Concluding remarks

 \item In all cases where $g_r(k)>f(k)$ occurs, our proofs can be easily modified into a stability result, with the corresponding $H^*(n,\vec{\mathbf{a}})$ as the $r$-edge-colored extremal hypergraph, where $\vec{a}$ denotes the unique maximum vector for the optimization $g_r(k)= \max_{\vec{\mathbf{a}}\in \mathbb{N}^r_{k-1}} g_r(\vec{\mathbf{a}})$.

 \item The key technical Lemma~\ref{lem:key1} (as well as other lemmas in Subsection~\ref{subsec:local} under the good-gadget-free condition) holds without requiring the existence of perfect matchings or the condition $n\equiv 0\pmod k$.
-So our proofs can also be extended to establish the corresponding threshold for a {\it near-perfect matching} (i.e., a matching of size $\frac{n}{k}-O_k(1)$ in $n$-vertex $k$-graphs) with high discrepancy.
+So our proofs can also help illuminate the establishment of the corresponding threshold for a {\it near-perfect matching} (i.e., a matching of size $\frac{n}{k}-O_k(1)$ in $n$-vertex $k$-graphs) with high discrepancy.
 For a more in-depth discussion, we recommend readers refer to the pertinent paragraph in the concluding section of Gishboliner-Glock-Sgueglia \cite{GGS}.